alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### What did you achieve?
 * Community Manager talk at Turing Catchup
 * UKHSA Turing Way talk
+ * EK - thanks for doing this talk with me - they were very happy with it.
 * Knowledge Share Event
 * Have got team input on the Turing Way chapter so ready for further review from you and then ready for book dash!
 * Did the (hopefully) final review of ambassador docs
+ * Month deadline is fine and then can always extend for another two.
 * Prepared slides for Crick talk on Friday

 #### What did you struggle with?
 * Lot of co-working in the diary, finding it hard to balance at the mo
 * Still push back on OA with partnership papers
+  * EK - Please escalate this to KP so that she can speak about the partnership agreement in this area.

 #### What would you like to work on next week?
 * Crick talk on Friday